2 Probability

 The corresponding pdmf is written either as \(f_{\theta}(x)\), \(f(x; \theta)\) or \(f(x | \theta)\).
 The latter form is the most general is it suggests that the parameter \(\theta\) may potentially also have its own distribution, with a joint density formed by \(f(x, \theta) = f(x | \theta) f(\theta)\).

 Note that any parametrisation is generally not unique, as a one-to-one transformation of \(\theta\) will yield another equivalent index to the same distribution family.
-Typically, for most commonly used distribution families there are several standard parametrisations.
-Often we use those parametrisations where the parameters can be interpreted easily (e.g. in terms of moments).
+Typically, for most commonly used distribution families there exist several standard parametrisations.
+Often we prefer to use those parametrisations where the parameters can be interpreted easily (e.g. in terms of moments) or that simplify calculations.

 If for any pair of different parameter values \(\theta_1 \neq \theta_2\) we get distinct distributions with \(F_{\theta_1} \neq F_{\theta_2}\) then the distribution family \(F_{\theta}\) is said to be identifiable by the parameter \(\theta\).